- Unified Communications Features

-Session Initiation Protocol or SIP Trunking is a digital alternative to traditional wire and cable methods of managing multiple phone lines.
+It involves connecting a business's PBX (Private Branch Exchange) to the internet via a SIP trunk, which serves as a virtual phone line.
+In other words, SIP Trunking is a digital alternative to traditional wire and cable methods of managing multiple phone lines.

 Compared to an ISDN connection, SIP Trunking is established via a data network and is often used independently, as an alternative to ISDN.
 Although it’s not unusual for the two systems to be combined to offer a hybrid solution.